PennyLeScroche/PennyLeScroche.github.io/supernatural-sapphics.md

 ### Relationships

 Stop here, and have the Top run the **Setting up the Game** section before continuing.
 Each relationship has a die rating and a statement about how you feel about that person.
-If you are acting in accordance to how you feel you use the die in your pool, otherwise you use a d4 relationship die.
+If you are acting in accordance to how you feel you use the die in your pool, otherwise you use a d4 as the relationship die.
 The die rating represents how important the relationship is, good or bad, and how sure you are of how you feel about this person.

 You start with one relationship at d10, one at d8, two at d4 and the rest at d6.

 ### Starting Drive

 Each Bottom starts with 1 Drive.
-Drive can be spent to enhance rolls, change your relationships, or affect scenes, this is described in detail in the Drive section
+Drive can be spent to enhance rolls, change your relationships, or affect scenes, this is described in more detail in the Drive section

 ## Bottom Principles